Natpuna Ennanu Theriyuma

 Natpuna Ennanu Theriyuma is a 2019 Indian Tamil-language comedy film directed by Shiva Aravind.
-The film stars Kavin, Raju Jeyamohan, Arunraja Kamaraj and Remya Nambeesan while Azhagam Perumal and Ilavarasu play supporting roles.
+The film stars Kavin, Remya Nambeesan, Raju Jeyamohan, and Arunraja Kamaraj while Azhagam Perumal and Ilavarasu play supporting roles.
 The music was composed by Dharan with editing by Nirmal and cinematography by Yuva.
 The film released on 17 May 2019.

 Plot

 Shiva (Kavin), Raju (Raju Jeyamohan), and Manikandan (Arunraja Kamaraj) were all born on the same day, live in the same locality, and are childhood friends.
 They do not take studies seriously and roam around aimlessly.
 After wasting many years, they decide to start a business of their own.
 Their initial struggles are all real, but Mani's father leaves behind a bit of good fortune in the form of a shop in the market area, and that saves the business.
 The friends become wedding planning consultants.
 While Shiva is somewhat serious and gets orders, Raju boozes all the time.
 Mani, on the other hand, is innocent and a muff.
 The three friends also have a competitor in Ramanan (Ilavarasu), a veteran wedding planner in the locality.
 Now enters Shruti (Remya Nambeesan) in their lives.
 All three friends fall for her.
 From there on, their equation changes, and the friendship starts falling apart.
 However, Shruti reciprocates Shiva's proposal, though there is a reason for it.